morganbanet/morganbanet/README.md

 <h1>Alex B. Morgan</h1>

+Hi,

-Hi and welcome to my GitHub profile.
-My name is Alex Morgan and I'm a web developer based in the UK.
-I have knowledge of frameworks and languages such as React, JavaScript, Express & Node.js, and MongoDB.
+Thanks for taking a look at my profile.
+My name is Alex Morgan and I'm a developer based in the UK, who can work on both front-end & back-end of a web application.
+I Have knoweldge of frameworks, libraries, and languages such as React, JavaScript, Express, Node.js, MongoDB, Vitest, React Testing Library, Cypress, and more.

+Feel free to take a look around my GitHub profile.
+I have carefully placed my best projects in their own repos with all their relevant information.

-I'm currently looking for work and am immediately available.
-If you have any open positions, please do contact me via the email linked on my profile. <br><br>
+I am open for work and immediately avaiable.
+If you currently have any open positions, please contact me via my email linked on my profile (on the left), and I will send my CV across. <br><br><br>

 Many thanks, <br>
-Alex B. Morgan <br><br>
+Alex B. Morgan

 <h2>Skills</h2>